joinemm/homepage/content/choosing-a-mastodon-instance.md

 ## The compromise

-And so we arrive at where I've finally got my account set up on: `ieji.dev`.
+And so we arrive at where I've finally got my account set up on: `ieji.de`.

 It's not ideal - it's still blocking some instances - but they seem to be mostly spam and harassment, which I don't really mind being blocked.
 The member count is not huge, but at ~12k it's larger than the other instances I tried.
 Some replies to posts are still missing.
 The benefits outweigh these cons though.
 This is how the admins describe their instance: